BranLWill/FantasyBaller/README.md

 This project is licensed under the MIT license.
 See the [LICENSE](../LICENSE) file for more info.

+## To Run the app

+Running the app - `docker compose up`
+Building the app - `docker compose build`
+Stop the app - `docker compose down`

+NOTE: It does take a good minute for the flask rest api to start up.

 ## TASKS

 - Models will include at least…